fstltna/LugdunonManagementConsole/README.md

 You will need to run cpan and install these modules:

-- UI::Dialog
+- cpan -i UI::Dialog
-- Term::ReadKey
+- cpan -i Term::ReadKey
-- Term::ANSIScreen
+- cpan -i Term::ANSIScreen
+- cpan -i Proc::ProcessTable

 You also need to have my Lugdunon Startup Scripts and Backup Scripts installed.